Last updated 07/31/2023

 The authority shall pay the same reimbursement for a health service regardless of whether the service is provided in person or using any permissible telemedicine application or technology.

-“Synchronous” means an interaction between a provider and a client or member that occurs at the same time using an interactive technology.
-This may include audio only, video only, or audio with video and may include remote monitoring.
+“Synchronous” means an interaction between a provider and a member that occurs at the same time using an interactive technology.
+This may include audio only, video only, or audio and video and may include transmission of data from remote monitoring.

 Patient consultations using videoconferencing, a synchronous (live two-way interactive) video transmission resulting in real time communication between a provider located in a distant site and the recipient being evaluated and located in an originating site, is covered when billed services comply with the billing requirements.
 See OAR for billing requirements.

-MCEs shall provide reimbursement for telemedicine or telehealth services and reimburse Certified and Qualified Health Care Interpreters (HCIs) as defined in OAR 333-002-0010 for interpretation services provided via telemedicine at the same reimbursement rate as if it were provided in person.
-This requirement does not supersede the MCEs direct agreement(s) with providers, including but not limited to, alternative payment methodologies, quality and performance measures or Value Based Payment methods described in the MCE contract.
-However, nothing either in this requirement or within MCE direct agreement(s) with providers referenced herein supersedes any federal or state requirements with regard to the provision and coverage of health care interpreter services.
+Coordinated Care Organizations (CCOs) shall provide reimbursement for telemedicine or telehealth services and reimburse Certified and Qualified Health Care Interpreters (HCIs) as defined in OAR 950-050-0010 for interpretation services provided using telemedicine at the same reimbursement rate as if it were provided in person.
+This requirement does not supersede the CCOs direct agreement(s) with providers, including but not limited to, alternative payment methodologies, quality and performance measures or Value Based Payment methods described in the CCO contract.
+Administrative rules and CCO Direct Agreements do not supersede any federal or state requirements with regard to the provision and coverage of health care interpreter services.

 The Oregon Health Authority (OHA) will submit a Medicaid State Plan Amendment to the Centers for Medicare & Medicaid Services (CMS) to change from the flat telehealth rates used during the COVID-19 Public Health Emergency (PHE) to rates based on Relative Value Units (RVUs) multiplied by the Oregon conversion factor.
 See memo for a table that lists the current PHE rate and the proposed RVU-based rate for covered telehealth codes.

 SOURCE: Oregon Health Authority, Notice of intent – OHA will amend the Medicaid State Plan to increase rates for telehealth services.
-Public Notice, May 18, 2023, (accessed 7/28/23).
+Public Notice, May 18, 2023, (Accessed Mar.
+2025).

 ELIGIBLE SERVICES/SPECIALTIES

-Providers billing for covered telemedicine services are responsible for the following:
+Providers billing for covered telemedicine or telehealth services are responsible for:

-- Complying with HIPAA and the Authority’s Privacy and Confidentiality Rules and security protections for the patient in connection with the telemedicine or telehealth communication and related records requirements (OAR chapter 943 division 14 and 120, OAR 410-120-1360 and 1380, 42 CFR Part 2, if applicable, and ORS 646A.600 to 646A.628 (Oregon Consumer Identity Theft Protection Act) except as noted in section (16) below;
+- Complying with HIPAA and the Authority’s Privacy and Confidentiality Rules and security protections for the member in connection with the telemedicine or telehealth communication and related records requirements (OAR chapter 943 division 14 and 120, OAR 410-120-1360 and 1380, 42 CFR Part 2, if applicable, and ORS 646A.600 to 646A.628 (Oregon Consumer Identity Theft Protection Act) except as noted in section (19) of this rule.

-- Obtaining and maintaining technology used in telemedicine or telehealth communication that is compliant with privacy and security standards in HIPAA and the Authority’s Privacy and Confidentiality Rules described in subsection (A) except as noted in section (16) below;
+- Obtaining and maintaining technology used in telemedicine or telehealth communication that is compliant with privacy and security standards in HIPAA and the Authority’s Privacy and Confidentiality Rules described in subsection (A) except as noted in section (19) of this rule.

-- Developing and maintaining policies and procedures to prevent a breach in privacy or exposure of client or member health information or records (whether oral or recorded in any form or medium) to unauthorized persons and timely breach reporting;
+- Developing and maintaining policies and procedures to prevent a breach in privacy or exposure of client or member health information or records (whether oral or recorded in any form or medium) to unauthorized persons and timely breach reporting as described in OAR 943-014-0440.

 - Complying with all federal and state statutes as required in OAR 410-120-1380.

-The Authority will only pay for telemedicine or telehealth services meeting all of the following requirements:
+The Authority shall only pay for telemedicine or telehealth services meeting all of the following requirements:

 - Services provided shall be medically and clinically appropriate for covered conditions within the Health Evidence Review Commission’s (HERC) prioritized list and in compliance with relevant guideline notes;